Rep. Greene apologizes for comparing safety masks, Holocaust

 In 2018, two years before her election to Congress, she speculated on Facebook that California wildfires may have been caused by “lasers or blue beams of light” controlled by a left-wing cabal tied to a powerful Jewish family.

-On Monday, she told reporters that when she was 19, she visited the site of the Auschwitz concentration camp in Nazi-occupied Poland.
+On Monday, she told reporters that when she was 19, she visited the site of the Auschwitz concentration camp in what during World War II was Nazi-occupied Poland.
 “It isn’t like I learned about it today,” she said of the Holocaust, in which 6 million Jews and huge numbers of other people were killed.
 “I went today because I thought it was important,” she said, and wanted to talk about it as she apologized.

 House leaders have recently said vaccinated people no longer must wear masks in the chamber.